The first thing to understand is that all traffic to a website is not equal.

-At the time of writing (July 2012), one of the keywords this site is successful with is: “How many backlinks do I have?”.
-In fact we are number #1 for this keyword on Google.
+At the time of writing (July 2012), one of the keywords this site was successful with was: “How many backlinks do I have?”

 Look at the figures.
 Google estimates that there are 320 monthly global searches for it.

 And it is 100% accurate as the screenshot shows.
-Google brought up the relevant page on my site precisely 320 times.
+Google brought up the relevant page on this site precisely 320 times.

 Now here’s the best bit that you can take away and have some confidence about.
 Of the 320 times it was shown, 150 people clicked on the link.
 That’s a CTR for a #1 position of 46.88%

-I have just checked another keyword, that is at #2 and it has a CTR of 22.73%
+I checked another keyword, that is at #2 and it has a CTR of 22.73%